 - If you want to make a claim go to our how to claim page

-- If you getting benefit and need more help, you can apply for a discretionary housing payment
+- If you are getting housing benefit or universal credit housing costs and need more help, you can apply for a discretionary housing payment

 - Remember that you must tell us about any changes in circumstances - never rely on somebody else telling us